The 10 Commandments of Bathroom Remodeling Success

 Since you don’t want to ‘re-remodel you remodel’ (not sure re-remodel is a word – but I’ve seen it happen) you need to think about your needs down the road.
 Will this bathroom work if Mom or Dad need to move in?
 Is this space safe and easy to get in for all family members (the ones who are bigger than they wish and the little ones)?

 Learn about universal design remodeling (designing bathroom spaces which work for everyone).
 Find out about wet room systems, barrier free shower pans or low profile shower bases (see the picture below).
 Use products like shower wall panels so there will be less maintenance involved.
 More thought today saves you big bucks tomorrow.

 Commandment #4 – Thou shall not design it alone

 Decisions made in vacuums (without input) lead to costly mistakes or simple features missed which cost more to do after the fact (if they can be added at all).
 To get this input ask members of your family what they HATE about your current bathroom.
 What features do they need and what features would they ‘love to have’ – but could live without.

-As a guy that’s been married for 32 years I’m getting better ‘trained’ on the concept of getting my wife Rose’s input -even though my wife Rose says I’m 100% correct.
-Yes – you heard that – I’m the first guy in the history of 32-year marriages whose wife says he is 100% correct.
+As a guy that’s been married for 35 years I’m getting better ‘trained’ on the concept of getting my wife Rose’s input -even though my wife Rose says I’m 100% correct.
+Yes – you heard that – I’m the first guy in the history of 35-year marriages whose wife says he is 100% correct.
 The problem is Rose says I’m 100% correct from my perspective (which is not always one she agrees with).
 What’s the moral of this short story?

 If you’re married, have a partner or significant ‘utter,’ get their input.
 If you’re designing a shower for a vacation home rental or Air BNB you own with others make sure to include them.
 Keep yourself out of hot water AND make better remodeling decisions.
 Happy wife (husband, partner or significant ‘utter’) = happy life.

 Commandment #5 – Thou shall not be a slave to resale remodeling myths perpetuated by others